Trees & verges

 Around July each year, the City prunes or removes vegetation growing around laneways to create safe clearances around fence lines and remove dead vegetation.

-Residents can opt-out of the City’s laneway pruning program by filling out a Street Maintenance Request form.
+Residents can opt-out of the City's laneway pruining program.
 If you choose to do so, you will need to maintain vegetation to the City’s requirements.
-Pruning guidelines and exemption information are available in the City’s online services.
+Please visit Online Services to contact us or raise a request for tree pruining.

 For more information on street trees please refer to the City's Street and Reserve Tree Management Guidelines.